 Biometric access control

-This is a type of access control system that uses biological data as an access credential.
-For example, fingerprint scanners, eyeball scanners, and voice recognition are examples of biometric access control.
+Biometric access control is a type of access control system that uses biological data as an access credential.
+Fingerprint scanners, eyeball scanners, and voice recognition are examples of biometric access control.

 Biophilic design

-This refers to architectural building design that incorporates natural elements such as plants, natural light, and water features into building environments to enhance tenants’ well-being and connection to nature.
+Biophilic design refers to architectural design incorporating natural elements such as plants, natural light, and water features into building environments to enhance tenants’ well-being and connection to nature.

 Bridge loan

-This is a short-term, temporary loan that is meant to carry an investor who is between investments.
+This is a short-term, temporary loan meant to support an investor who is between investments.
 For example, an investor uses a bridge loan when they have purchased a new property but have not yet sold their old property.
-As a result of their temporary nature, bridge loans can have a high interest rate.
+Because of their temporary nature, bridge loans can have a high interest rate.

 Broker